SajinaPK/AWS_Learning/Solution_Architect/04_EC2_Advanced/EC2.md

     - **Use case**:
         - Big Data job that needs to complete fast
         - Application that needs extremely low latency and high network throughput
+    - A cluster placement group can span peered VPCs in the same Region

 - **Placement Groups - Spread**
     ![Alt text](images/PlacementGroup2.png)
     - **Pros**:
         - Can span across Availability Zones (AZ)
-        - Reduced risk is simultaneous failure
+        - Reduced risk of simultaneous failure
         - EC2 Instances are on different physical hardware
     - **Cons**:
         - Limited to 7 instances per AZ per placement group (Applications cannot be very very big)